SoyDavidJoan/Sugar_free_POS/Docs/04_Desing.md

 This document describes the architecture and design of Sugar Free POS.
 It includes class diagrams and sequence diagrams to explain how the system works. -->

+## Overview

+This document describes the architecture and design of Sugar Free POS.
+It includes class diagrams and sequence diagrams to explain how the system works.

 ## Architecture

 The system follows a simple 3-layer architecture: